 - Worm harnesses/rigs; both fluorescent and metallic blades work.

-- Plugs that imitate minnows such as Rapalas; silver is hard to beat .
+- Plugs that imitate minnows such as Rapalas , Hot N ToT and others are good ; silver and bleu is hard to beat .

 - Be sure to bring good rain gear since walleyes prefer cloudy days.